“Tolerance is not enough–we need action.”

 A colleague offered those wise words, which communicators certainly can appreciate.
 They couldn’t have been said at a better time.

-Yesterday was the International Day for Tolerance, celebrated every November 16th.
+The International Day for Tolerance is celebrated every November 16.
 It is centered on mutual respect and appreciation of world cultures and forms of expression.

 We tend to think tolerance is a passive state that translates to putting up with, or worse-ignoring-diversity of opinion, belief and identity.